KCOM tops the table for fibre broadband

 Some people argue that the lack of large broadband providers in the area has led to a lack of investment.
 All the evidence points to the contrary.

-So, while some people may continue to ask why the UK’s largest broadband providers don’t invest in offering services in Hull, our efforts remain focussed on giving Hull and East Yorkshire the world-beating service it deserves.
+So, while some people may continue to ask why the UK’s largest broadband providers don’t invest in offering services in Hull, our efforts remain focussed on delivering Hull and East Yorkshire the world-beating service it deserves.